eddieoz/openxrypt/README.md

 1. **Install Extension:** Add OpenXrypt to your Chrome browser.
 2. **Setup Keys:**
    - Add GPG (armored) public keys for your contacts.
-   - Add GPG (armored) your own private key for decryption (recommend ECC-25519 bc size&speed)
+   - Add GPG (armored) your own private key for decryption ** - recommend ECC-25519 bc size&speed**
+      - Tip for for beginners: to create your keys, use an app like Kleopatra on Linux & Windows or GPGTools on a Mac
 3. **Encrypt & Decrypt:**
    - **Encrypt:** Select text in a direct message and click the "Encrypt" button in the popup.
    - **Decrypt:** Encrypted messages will be automatically decrypted and replaced with readable text.